Gulf Cooperation Council: Internal market

-A common market was launched on 1 January 2008, easing movement of goods and services, with plans to create a fully integrated single market.
+A common market was launched on 1 January 2008, easing the movement of goods and services, with plans to create a fully integrated single market.
 Implementation later lagged behind, after the 2008 financial crisis.
-The creation of a customs union began in 2003, and was completed and fully operational by 1 January 2015.
+The creation of a customs union began in 2003 and was completed and fully operational by 1 January 2015.
 In January 2015, the common market was also further integrated, covering full equality among GCC citizens to work in government and private sectors, the ability to access social insurance and retirement coverage, real estate ownership rights, capital movement, and access to education, health and other social services, in all member states.
 However, some barriers remained in the free movement of goods and services.
-The coordination of taxation systems, accounting standards and civil legislation is currently in progress.
-The interoperability of professional qualifications, insurance certificates and identity documents is also underway.
+The coordination of taxation systems, accounting standards, and civil legislation is currently in progress.
+The interoperability of professional qualifications, insurance certificates, and identity documents is also underway.

 Monetary union

-In 2014, Bahrain, Kuwait, Qatar, and Saudi Arabia took major steps to ensure the creation of a single currency.
-Kuwait's finance minister said the four members are pushing ahead with the monetary union but said some "technical points" need to be cleared.
+In 2014, Bahrain, Kuwait, Qatar, and Saudi Arabia took further steps to create a single, common currency.
+Plans to introduce a single currency had been drawn up as far back as 2009; however, due to the 2008 financial crisis and political differences, the UAE and Oman withdrew their participation.
+In 2014, Kuwait's finance minister said the four remaining members would push ahead with monetary union, but said some "technical points" need to be cleared.
 He added, "A common market and common central bank would also position the GCC as one entity that would have great influence on the international financial system".
-The implementation of a single currency and the creation of a central bank is overseen by the Monetary Council.
+The implementation of a single currency and the creation of a central bank are areas overseen by the GCC's Monetary Council.

 There is currently a degree to which a nominal GCC single currency already exists.
-Businesses trade using a basket of GCC currencies, just as before the Euro was introduced, the European Currency Unit (ECU) had been used as a nominal medium of exchange.
-Plans to introduce a single currency had been drawn up as far back as 2009, however due to the 2008 financial crisis and political differences, the UAE and Oman withdrew their membership.
+Businesses trade using a basket of GCC currencies; this is similar to the way, before the Euro was introduced, that the European Currency Unit (ECU) had been used: as a nominal, common medium of exchange.